 Use a sharp knife to make shallow cuts across the fish.
 The cuts should be about 1/4 inch deep.
-Make 3-4 slanted cuts towards the right then 1-2 slanted cuts towards the left to form a criss-cross pattern.
+Make 3 to 4 diagonal cuts towards the right then 1 to 2 diagonal cuts towards the left to form a criss-cross pattern.

-In a small bowl mix together the minced garlic, thyme leaves, minced basil, parsley, olive oil, lemon juice, salt and pepper.
-Rub the mixture all over the fish making sure to stick some of the mixture into the cuts on the fish.
+In a small bowl, mix together the garlic, thyme, basil, parsley, oil, lemon juice, salt, and pepper.
+Rub the mixture all over the fish, making sure to get the seasoning down into the cuts on the fish.

 Sous Vide Mode: On